These quintessential 1970s appetizers are cheese olive puffs. Some people call them cheese olive balls, but in our neighborhood, puffs won the day.

 I hope you love these cheese olive puffs.
 It really is a treasured recipe, and even more so now that mom is gone.

 Thanks so much for spending some time with me today.
-Take care, and have a lovely day.
+Take care, y’all.